 I don’t know if it’s easier to hear it from a 15-year-old.
-But hearing “I hate you” from my 5-year-old while he slams his door and refuses to come out hurts a mama’s heart.
+But when I hear the words “I hate you” from my 5-year-old while he slams his door and refuses to come out, it hurts this mama’s heart.

 But my child didn’t “grow out of it.”
-Being strong-willed, or headstrong, is part of his character.
+He is strong-willed, headstrong, and knows what he wants.
 And it isn’t a bad a thing.
-Many of our leaders are strong-willed.
+Many of our leaders have these same characteristics.

 I Had to Change